sifank/KOBSpower/INSTALL.md

 ============

-As of this beta release, this has only been compiled on a Raspberry Pi running Ubuntu Bionic (V18.04) and on a laptop running the same OS.
+As of this beta release, this has only been compiled on a Raspberry Pi running Ubuntu Jammy (V22.04.2) and on a laptop running the same OS.

 You need to install both indi and indi-dev to build this package.
 The best way is to install libindi-dev package from the PPA.
 If you cannot use